Lake District | Ambleside

 Rowing Boats in Ruswarp

 On our way to Falling Foss, we stopped at Ruswarp, a little village in North Yorkshire.
-I’ve been on the rowing boats several times when I was younger but haven’t been for quite a few years.
 We were able to park on the roadside right next to the River Esk and made our way over to the boats.

 Share: